ddev/ddev/docs/content/users/install/ddev-installation.md

     ## Linux

+    ### Locally-trusted certificate with mkcert

+    Modern browsers require valid certificates, which mkcert can create.
+Firefox users [may get prompted](https://github.com/FiloSottile/mkcert/issues/50) for `Password or Pin for "NSS Certificate DB` which is the Firefox Master pin.
+Install it, and then run this:

+    ```bash
+    # Initialize mkcert
+    mkcert -install
+    ```

     ### Debian/Ubuntu

     DDEV’s Debian and RPM packages work with `apt` and `yum` repositories and most variants that use them, including Windows WSL2: